textbundle/textbundle.github.io/index.md

 ### Quick Look on OS X
 Properly formatted TextBundle files can be viewed with Quick Look on OS X by installing [Brett Terpstra's fork of the MultiMarkdown QuickLook plugin][6].
 Be sure to run `qlmanage -r` in Terminal after installing or upgrading the plugin.

+### Logo
+You can download the official logo of TextBundle in various file formats [here](downloads/textbundle-logo.zip).
+The logo was created by [Brett Terpstra][7].
+It is published under the [CC0](https://creativecommons.org/publicdomain/zero/1.0/) license, so you can use it without restrictions.

+### Join us!
 Like to join in with your app?
 Please [drop us a line][4] or write us on [twitter][5]!

 [1]:    /downloads/example-bundle-v1.zip